allegro/turnilo/docs/configuration.md

 #### Filtered aggregations

 A very powerful tool is to use a filtered aggregate.
-If, for example, your revenue in the US is a very important measure you could express it like so:
+If, for example, your revenue in the US is a very important measure you could express it as:

 ```yaml
       - name: usa_revenue